top of page

 But the Bristol Council prohibits swimming in the river, and it’s often filled with dangerous levels of raw sewage, chemical pollution and farm run-off.

-This film will deliver a sense of urgency to the Bristol Council about the critical state of the River Avon and how much locals rely on it for health and wellbeing.
-It is a Bristol community account that will galvanise audiences to campaign for policy change in the UK and Internationally.
-We screened the film recently to local Councillors in Bristol to support Conham Bathing's launch of the Thriving Avon Charter, a document created by the river guardian community laying out policy recommendations for the Avon.
+It galvanises audiences to campaign for policy change in the UK and abroad.
+We screened the film to local Councillors in Bristol to support Conham Bathing's launch of the Thriving Avon Charter, a document created by the river guardian community laying out policy recommendations for the Avon.

 Read about our joyful sold-out Premiere screening at PYTCH where 300 river-lovers gathered to share in this story.